Be (Eunhyuk song): Composition

 "Be" is a pop song penned solely by Eunhyuk himself as it portrays his younger and dreamy self.

 It is composed in the key of C# Major, with the tempo of 146 beats per minute by Ryan S. Jhun, Connor McDonough, Riley McDonough, Christopher Ganoudis, and Aton Ben-Horin.

 "Red Muhly" is described as medium-tempo song with a variety of cozy synthesizers and bouncy synth bass.

 Music video

 The music video for "Be" was released on October 20, 2021, showing Eunhyuk dancing across different sets, and showing a dreamy sequence between the present Eunhyuk and his past self.
 On October 22, Eunhyuk released a behind-the-scenes video of "Be" music video through Super Junior's YouTube channel.

 On October 23, Eunhyuk released the music video for "Red Muhly" showing him driving and then dancing in an art gallery.

 Live performances

-On October 22, Eunhyuk promoted the song fpr the first time on Music Bank, followed by a live appearance in Inkigayo two days later.
+On October 22, Eunhyuk promoted the song for the first time on Music Bank, followed by a live appearance in Inkigayo two days later.
 On October 28, Eunhyuk performed the song on M Countdown.

 "Be" was then included in the setlist of Super Junior's Super Show 9: Road concert.